NEWSMAKER-Mugabe: Zimbabwe's liberator and, for many, its oppressor

 When, at the end of the century, he lost a constitutional referendum followed by a groundswell of black anger at the slow pace of land reform, his response was uncompromising.

-As gangs of blacks calling themselves war veterans invaded white-owned farms Mugabe said it was a correction of colonial injustices.
+As gangs of black people calling themselves war veterans invaded white-owned farms, Mugabe said it was a correction of colonial injustices.

 “Perhaps we made a mistake by not finishing the war in the trenches,” he said in 2000.
 “If the settlers had been defeated through the barrel of a gun, perhaps we would not be having the same problems.”